U of M community safety center to open at site of old Kitty Cat Klub in September

 The community safety center will take things one step further, said Nick Juarez of the U of M's Department of Public Safety.

 "The significance is really a commitment from the university and the Department of Public Safety to really take a role in the safety of the Dinkytown area," Juarez said.
-"This will reduce opportunities for some of the crimes we've seen that happen, but it will also give us a foothold in Dinkytown to start building stronger partnerships that we already have."
+"This will reduce opportunities for some of the crimes we've seen to happen, but it will also give us a foothold in Dinkytown to start building stronger partnerships that we already have."

 The partnerships will include offering space for community crime-prevention organizations.
 Several have already signed on to be a presence.